-- All devices in the chain must run "compatible" firmware versions. - Firmware version 3.3.10 or later is NOT compatible with pre-3.3.10 firmware versions in terms of the cascading feature so all devices in the cascading chain must run version 3.3.10 or later. - The cascading mode of all devices in the chain must be the same. - In the Bridging mode, the master device can have "only one" connection to the network.
-If the master device is an iX7[TM] device with two Ethernet ports, DO NOT connect both ports to the network(s) unless your network has the R/STP protocol enabled.
+- All devices in the chain must run "compatible" firmware versions. - Firmware version 3.3.10 or later is NOT compatible with pre-3.3.10 firmware versions in terms of the cascading feature so all Raritan devices in the cascading chain must run version 3.3.10 or later. - The cascading mode of all devices in the chain must be the same. - In the Bridging mode, the master device can have "only one" connection to the network.
+If the master device is an iX7[TM] PDU with two Ethernet ports, DO NOT connect both Ethernet ports to the network(s) unless your network has the R/STP protocol enabled.

 Note: The Port Forwarding mode does NOT have this restriction.
-In this mode, you can enable one wired and one wireless network connections for non-iX7 products, or enable two wired and one wireless network connections for iX7[TM] products.
+In this mode, you can enable one wired and one wireless network connections for non-iX7[TM] products, or enable two wired and one wireless network connections for iX7[TM] products.

-- Do NOT connect slave devices to the LAN via a standard network patch cable or a USB wireless LAN adapter. - (WIFI only) You must use Raritan's USB WIFI wireless LAN adapter instead of other WIFI adapters for wireless network connection.
+- Do NOT connect slave devices to the LAN or WLAN. - (WIFI only) You must use Raritan's USB WIFI wireless LAN adapter instead of other WIFI adapters for wireless network connection.